 Not included in the price is the entrance fee to climb the Leaning Tower of Pisa.
 Should you wish to do so, the cost is approximately €18 and is payable locally.

-Hot Air Balloon Ride - See Hand-Picked for You section for details.
+Hot Air Balloon Ride - See 'Personalise Your Holiday' section for details.

-Tour Florence in a Fiat 500 - See Hand-Picked for You section for details.
+Tour Florence in a Fiat 500 - 'Personalise Your Holiday' section for details.

 Evening Tour of Florence in a Fiat 500 - £80 per person

 For an authentic slice of ‘la dolce vita’, explore the ancient winding streets and magnificent sights of historic Florence, whilst being driven by a knowledgeable local guide in a vintage Fiat 500 – a truly classic car and Italian favourite for over 50 years.
 This has to be one of the most delightful ways to discover the charms of this lovely renaissance city.
 During your 2 hour guided tour you’ll stop for a refreshing apperitivo, whilst watching the sun set over this beautiful medieval city.